 3. Defer or accelerate income

 Want to lessen your tax liability?
 Consider deferring income.
 The income you receive by December 31 counts as income for the current year.
-You can lessen your tax liability by postponing income to after January 1.
+You can lessen your current year tax liability by postponing income to after January 1.

 Pushing payment due dates after January 1 delays it from being counted as income until the following tax year, giving you more time to pay taxes on business income.